 I came as the Behaviour Manager but only lasted a term before I was put into a class as a non qualified teacher for a group of pupils who were autistic and had some social and emotional difficulties.

 The governors then supported me to go on to the Graduate Teaching Programme so that I became a qualified teacher.
-I then went on to do a Masters in Austism and I am now a TLR Teacher and just been accredited with Specialist Leader of Education Status.
+I then went on to do a Masters in Austism and I am now one of the deputy headteachers and a TLR Teacher and just been accredited with Specialist Leader of Education Status.

 Case Study 6